-This is a Syro-Phoenician Tetradrachm of Caracalla, from Sidon with Europa on the reverse.
+My first coin today is a Syro-Phoenician Tetradrachm of Caracalla, from Sidon with Europa on the reverse.
 Sidon is named for King Sidon son of Canaan, mentioned in Genesis 10.1-32 in the genealogy of Noah after the flood.
+Sidon the first son of Canaan, who was the youngest son of Ham, who was the son of Noah.

 Enlèvement d'Europe (The Abduction of Europa) by Nöel-Nicolas Coypel, Public Domain, via Wikimedia Commons